stukennedy/hono-router/README.md

 - Automatically generates routes based on your file structure
 - Supports dynamic routes (e.g., `[id].ts` becomes `:id` in the route)
 - Allows co-location of component files with routes
-- Watches for file changes and regenerates the router
+- Optional watch mode for automatic regeneration on file changes
 - Sorts routes to prioritize static paths over dynamic paths
 - Supports multiple HTTP methods (GET, PUT, POST, DELETE, PATCH)
 - Can be run with [Bun](https://bun.sh/) for fast execution